NA-Ag/recipes/README.md

 # recipes

 Recipes is a simple HTML website created to refresh my memory on best practices and general syntax.
 The project includes several HTML files, each containing different recipes with accompanying pictures.
+You can visit the site [here](https://na-ag.github.io/recipes/index.html).

 ## Features